Jewellery Insurance Valuations

 Having the correct, certified, up-to-date insurance documents are also useful for both yourself and your insurance company in order to set the correct level of premium for a particular item.
 Without these important documents you may only receive a fraction of the antique items’ worth if you do claim, as the majority of home contents policies have a low ‘single article limit’.

-Susannah Lovis has on-site gemmologists and a professional team of fully trained and experienced Graduate gemmologists and Valuers whom are certified by the Gemmological Institute of America (GIA), The Gemmological Institute of Great Britain (Gem-A), as well as globally renowned international appraisal institutes and are able to assist you with all insurance valuations.
+Susannah Lovis has on-site gemmologists and a professional team of fully trained and experienced Graduate gemmologists and Valuers whom are certified by the Gemmological Institute of America (GIA), The Gemmological Institute of Great Britain (Gem-A), as well as the Institute of Registered Valuers and are able to assist you with all insurance valuations.

 Our GEM-A and GIA certified gemmologists will typically take 3-5 working days to provide you with your valuation.
 During this process your jewellery will be assessed, professionally photographed and cleaned thoroughly while your insurance documents are prepared.

 The documents will provide our valuation teams’ professional opinion of the cost of replacement should you need to make a claim.
 It will also provide a full breakdown of the materials used in each item.
 This will cover, for example, the purity of gold used and identity of each gem stone as well as diamond grading.

 In the unfortunate event of robbery, theft, or loss of an item it is imperative to have an up-to-date insurance valuation in order to be able to claim back the correct amount of money so that you are able to replace the item that was lost or stolen.
 We offer this jewellery valuation service in to keep clients’ valuation documents up-to-date, which is particularly important for antique items that could increase with value over time.

 In order to be fully insured in the event of robbery, loss or theft, expensive jewellery items may need to be listed separately on your Contents Insurance Policy and valuations and documents are usually needed in order to be able to do this.